tungtuhoccode/Sudoku-game/README.md

 <p align="center">
 An eye-catching, user friendly and modern sudoku game with 5 core features and more than 900 unique games.
-All of this was accomplish with the use of just plain HTML, CSS and Javascript.
 </p>

 <p align="center">